Lmarra1/Self-tuning-model-predictive-control-for-wake-flows/README.txt

 The code is written in MATLAB.

 For certain functionalities, R is required.
+The package 'lokern' has to be installed

 1. Install R: [Download R](https://www.r-project.org/)
 2. Install RStudio (optional but recommended): [Download RStudio](https://www.rstudio.com/products/rstudio/download/)
+3. Install the Lokern package by running the following command in the R console:

+    ```
+    install.packages("lokern")

+    ```
-3. Identify the path to `Rscript.exe`.
+4. Identify the path to `Rscript.exe`.
-4. Open the Matlab function 'SetUp.m' and paste the Rscript.exe path where specified
+5. Open the Matlab function 'SetUp.m' and paste the Rscript.exe path where specified
-5. Run the MATLAB script 'SetUp.m'
+6. Run the MATLAB script 'SetUp.m'
-6. Run the code 'MPC_main.m'
+7. Run the code 'MPC_main.m'
-7. ...ENJOY!
+8. ...ENJOY!

 Part of the code was implemented based on the MPC code of the article: